PharaohTools/ptconfigure/README.md

 working on a web front end, but you can also use JSON output and the PostInput module to use any module from an API.

-## My favourite example

-Using Cleopatra, Dapperstrano and Testingkamen, you can set up a reasonably solid PHP Configuration Managed stack of servers, 1 Git Server, 1 Jenkins Server, 1 Bastion Server, with Production and Staging mirrored to 4 DB Nodes, a Primary DB, 8 Web Nodes and a Load Balancer, with a test pattern configured for that system and builds/tests automatically configured working for Developers or Designers.

-This is being updated regularly and there are a few kinks but its pretty much there and looking to be complete within days.

-Good bits are that you can have all of this in 10-15 commands and less than an hour for most Drupal or Joomla sites, with Wordpress, Symfony, Laravel and Zend Framework on the way.
-Currently works smoothly on Digital Ocean and (nearly) on AWS automatically.
-If you enter in connection details of your boxes manually, or populate the papyrus file serialized array yourself you can use any boxes and more modules for Cloud providers are underway.
-Apache, Nginx or Lighttpd out of the box, but eagerly waiting for Zend Server, Docker, HHVM to get involved.

-Changing any of these in your setup is relatively simple.
-I've written all of these modules for Ubuntu, some work across OS, but all can support having models written for them to work on any OS PHP runs on.

-DNS is on the priority list as we should have a way of ensuring that we have a DNS entry pointing somewhere as part of an infrastructure change in build.

 ## Or a quick example

 These 5 commands will fire you up 5 boxes on Digital Ocean, and configure the systems as a Bastion Server, a Git Server,